theprinceraj/Profile-Cards-API/README.md

 - Express.js: The web server framework for handling API requests.
 - canvas-constructor: Used to generate profile card images.
-- skia-canvas: Used to generate profile card images.
+- canvas: Used to generate profile card images.
-- node-fetch: Used to fetch the image from given link that is supposed to be displayed as your profile picture

 ## Contributors